Hardy Krüger: Life and work

 In the late 1980s, Krüger largely retired from acting and became a writer, including novels, travel books and memoirs.
-He published 16 books from 1970 onwards.
+He published 16 books starting in 1970.
 Four of them have been translated into English.
 He also directed a number of European television documentaries showing his travels around the world.

 Personal life and death

 Krüger met his first wife, Renate Densow (1918–2006), in a hotel lobby when he was just 16 years old.
 He had been billeted there with the army, while she was celebrating an acting success.
 They spent the night together and talked about the future together, though the war pulled them apart.
 He tracked her down again after the war had ended, and found that he had fathered a child Christiane Krüger (born 1945).
 They married afterwards, although the marriage broke down in 1964.

 His second marriage, to the Italian painter Francesca Marazzi, lasted from 1964 to 1977.
 He and Marazzi had two children, Malaika Krüger (born 1967) and Hardy Krüger Jr. (born 1968).
 In the 1960s and 1970s, Krüger lived at the ranch "Hatari Lodge" (where the film Hatari! was filmed) at the foot of Mount Meru, Tanzania.

 Krüger married his third wife, Anita Park, in 1978.
 They lived in California and Hamburg.
 This marriage lasted, as it was around this time that he also retired from acting and was able to spend more time at home.

 Krüger died at his home in Palm Springs, California, on 19 January 2022, at the age of 93.